ahme-png/atliq-hardwares-analytics/README.md

 ## Project Overview

-Atliq Hardware is a leading computer hardware producer based in India, with a global presence.
+Atliq Hardwares (imaginary company) is a leading computer hardware producer in India with a global presence.
 The management has identified the need for quick and smart data-informed decisions, leading to the expansion of the data analytics team.

 ## Key Components